Tejaswi-06-24/Tejaswi-06-24/README.md

 - 👋 Hi, I’m @Tejaswi-06-24
-- 👀 I’m interested in programming and finance.
+- 👀 I’m interested in Cybersecurity and management.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning linux command-line and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...